chimera-linux/cports/Packaging.md

 Tier 4 targets receive only `main` packages.

 There may also be untiered targets.
-Those are all that have a profile present but are not listed here.
-Those do not receive any binary packages but are still allowed to live in the source repository (and patches are accepted for them).
-The community may provide their own binary repos, but the project will not host any such infrastructure.
+Those have profiles but do not have any packages at the moment.
+It typically means this target is not ready to be supported, either by us or by software we rely on.
+Some untiered targets may be promoted at a later point.

 **Tier 1 targets:**